ljl-covid/links/README.md

 # Trackers

 * [Covidly](https://covidly.com/), likely the most comprehensive tracker including many subnational units, graphs and derived data
+* [Coronalevel](https://coronalevel.com/), a fast no-frills tracker with linear and log graphs for countries and sub-national units
 * [Reddit user map](https://ncov2019.live/map): may not be the most up to date, but it has details others don't
 * [Coronatracker](https://www.coronatracker.com/analytics): see [this description](https://thelead.io/stories/tracking-the-wuhan-coronavirus-2019-ncov-with-data-analytics)
 * [Offloop.net's COVID19](https://offloop.net/covid19/) has comparison charts for countries (take note of all the buttons)